 Purchasing Procedures for Supplies and Services can be found here.

-- Dollar Limits: Purchases under $19,100 shall not require competitive bidding, but must follow prudent business practices, as established by the Procurement and Contracting Department.
+- Dollar Limits: Purchases under the state-mandated competitive bid threshold shall not require competitive bidding, but must follow prudent business practices, as established by the Procurement and Contracting Department.

-Contracts for purchases over $19,100 must be awarded under competitive sealed bidding, in accordance with practices established by the Procurement and Contracting Department, except as otherwise authorized by law.
+Contracts for purchases over the state-mandated competitive bid threshold must be awarded under competitive sealed bidding, in accordance with practices established by the Procurement and Contracting Department, except as otherwise authorized by law.

-University Legal Counsel must review all contracts that exceed $5,000.
-Service contracts that exceed $20,000 must be reviewed by the Office of Attorney General.
-Service contracts that exceed $500,000 must be reviewed by the Office of General Counsel.
+University Legal Counsel must review all contracts $5,000 or more.
+Service contracts of $20,000 or more must be reviewed by the Office of Attorney General.
+Service contracts of $500,000 or more must be reviewed by the Office of General Counsel.